Logo

 • A freelance software developer comes into a project hands-ready to start producing.
 That can be priced generally at about $500 for a small business need and approximately $5,000 for a larger company project per task.

-• As mentioned earlier, freelance developers provide a far greater access to cutting-edge skill and training home employees likely won’t have anymore.
+• As mentioned earlier, freelance developers provide far greater access to cutting-edge skills and training that home employees likely won’t have.

 • Many freelancers have to stay on top of their game to be competitive against each other, which means they are far more adept with the latest tools available.

-• Many in-house developers tend to get locked into their infrastructure and restricted to what they have invested on over time.
+• Many in-house developers tend to get locked into their infrastructure and restricted to what they have invested in over time.
 Freelance software developers have no such restrictions.
-They are fluid and able to work across multiple systems, environments and tools.
+They are fluid and can work across multiple systems, environments, and tools.

 • They are not brand-specific or loyal.
 Instead, they cater to what the client needs for the duration of the task.
 That can bring in a tremendous amount of new insight that disappears with internal resources.